ChrisPritchard/ctf-writeups/tryhackme-rooms/red-team-capstone-challenge/report.md

 ## Summary & Recommendations

 Overall, the network's largest failing were weak password policies.
 Via a small list of about 720 options, it was possible to brute force two initial points of access.
 Then via bruteforcing another weak password in a service principle, admin access to the non-dc machines in the CORP network was obtained.
 Everything that followed in the compromise stemmed from this original path of attack.

+A second, arguably as serious issue were multiple weaknesses on the perimeter systems, including the ability to brute force user account passwords via the SMTP server without any lockout or degraded performance protection.

 In addition to fully segregating the banking network from the internet, by removing it from the forest that contains the corporate network, the consultant recommends that passwords be fully random and not based on a small set of word options and rules.
 Users should all have passwords at least 14 characters long (with or without complexity), randomly generated using a secure random algorithm, and stored in each user's password manager.